eirikhoye/airr_tools/README.md

 - Hill_Diversity.R is used to make Hill diversity and evenness profiles.
 Script part of snakemake rule.
 - concat_Hill.R, cleans up diversity and evenness output into tidy dataframe.

 ```

+To generate hill diversity profiles, edit the config.yaml file to contain the appropriate paths.

+In the data folder,